nikashitsa/polar-alert-android/README.md

 3. Click "Start"
 4. When your BPM goes out limit BPM, you get sound alert

+### Warning!

+This app can run in the background, but your phone may kill it.
+How to prevent this read here https://dontkillmyapp.com

 ### Supported devices

 - Polar H10